 The Soul Taker!

-Soul Train was a pop music television program with an African-American slant, featuring dancers wiggling away to the latest hits.
+Soul Train was a pop music television program focusing on Black artists, featuring dancers wiggling away to the latest hits.
 It aired from 1971-2006 and was hosted for most of that time by producer Don Cornelius.

 Does anything really star Joe Estevez?
 Isn’t that kind of an oxymoron?

 Joe Estevez has had a long career playing supporting roles and villains in B-movies.

 Hey, it’s Jim McMahon.

 Jim McMahon is a former pro football player who played quarterback for the Chicago Bears, the San Diego Chargers, and the Green Bay Packers before retiring in 1996.
 He was known for always wearing sunglasses, due to a medical condition.